sri/scoreboard/README.md

 # scoreboard
-A basketball scoreboard for my little one
+A basketball scoreboard for my little one.

 See it in action: https://sri.github.io/scoreboard/index.html

 # Features